Symptoms as Disguised Messages

 symptoms in therapy often seem nonsensical

-As a therapist I am trained to understand your symptom – your suffering, your complaint – as a compromise that represents something intimate and important which is half-expressed or disguised.
+As a therapist, I am trained to understand your symptom—your suffering or complaint—as a compromise that represents something intimate and important, half-expressed or hidden.

 David Hockney, Chair and Shirt, 1972